Lawsuits to air London Metal Exchange's dirty laundry

 But win or lose, analysts and metals industry participants say the reputation of the LME has been seriously undermined, and the murky, self-regulated world of commodities trading is likely to face heavier scrutiny from the authorities in the future.

-Defending itself will be a big financial burden just nine months after Hong Kong Exchanges and Clearing bought the LME for $2.2 billion.
+Defending itself will be a big financial burden just nine months after Hong Kong Exchanges and Clearing bought the LME for $2.2 billion (£1.41 billion).

 "Legally, the LME might be doing nothing wrong, but ethically and morally you could lay a lot of charges against the LME," Societe Generale's Bhar said.
 "Arguably you could say this is the biggest crisis since Sumitomo."